Revolutionary-Games/ThriveMods/README.md

 - [Disco Nucleus](DiscoNucleus/): shows how to replace an existing asset in Thrive
 - [Damage Numbers](DamageNumbers/): example mod for using C# in a mod
+- [Random Part Challenge](RandomPartChallenge/): example mod for using Harmony manually in a C#
+- [Cell Autopilot](CellAutopilot/): example mod for using Harmony in a C# standalone mod not using Godot at all

 ## Exporting